noetl/noetl/ci/bootstrap/README.md

 # NoETL Bootstrap for Submodule Projects

-This directory contains bootstrap scripts and taskfiles for projects that use NoETL as a git submodule.
+This directory contains bootstrap scripts for projects that use NoETL as a git submodule.

 ## Overview